mthipparthi/bank-elevator/README.md

 3. And keep track of all visited floors and if already visited do not add to instructions else add to instruction.

-4. if one user moves are exhausted then add OPEN/CLOSE to instruction set.
+4. if one user's moves are exhausted then add OPEN/CLOSE to instruction set.

   **Step3 gives all instructions set required for INSIDE algo**